 But if you want to stop being shy in front of anyone you have to forgive yourself for making mistakes, because they happen to everyone.
 The best thing you can do is apologize – laugh 😂 it off and try to get yourself back on track.

-As embarrassing as it was that one mistake should not that dictate your entire interaction.
+As embarrassing as it was that one mistake should not dictate your entire interaction.
 Once you get in the habit of isolating these mistakes.
 You’ll realize it’s OK to fail.
 You don’t have to be flowless in social situations.
 It may feel like the stakes are higher like everyone’s watching you but no one’s expecting perfection.
 So you shouldn’t either.

 Read Also: How To Be An Alpha Males In Life